Some posts contain compensated links. Please read this disclaimer for more info.

 In winter, the Accursed Mountains are covered with a thick blanket of snow, making virtually all mountain travel either a challenge or impossible.
 The optimal period to do the Theth to Valbona hike is from May through September.

 The trail is completely open from late-spring to early-fall, while the weather is at its kindest toward hikers.
 Note, however, that even in summer, these rugged mountains see occasional heavy rainfall and even thunderstorms.
 It’s smart to check the weather forecast before you start this trip.

 How Long Is The Theth-Valbona Hike?

 The Theth to Valbona trail is about 17 kilometers long.
 Most people complete the hike from Theth to Valbona in 7-8 hours, including stops at the cafés and regular breaks to enjoy the breathtaking landscapes.
 It’s the perfect day hike in the Albanian Alps.

 What To Pack For a Theth To Valbona Hiking Trip?

 Because your Theth to Valbona hiking trip will take at least four days, you should think about what you need and don’t need.
-Leave everything that’s not 100% necessary at your accommodation in Shkodra, take only what’s needed for hiking in the Albanian Alps.
+Leave everything that’s not 100% necessary at your accommodation in Shkodra; take only what’s necessary for hiking in the Albanian Alps.

 Some absolute necessities include the following: